learnpoint/piko/README.md

 - **Serve** — A disturbingly fast web server.
 With auto reload, caching, and compression.
 - **Build** & **Dev** — SSG utils.
-- **Copy** — Copy files from your github template repo.
+- **Copy** — Copy files from a github template repository.
 - **Share** — Navigate to your localhost server from a mobile phone.
-Or share with colleagues!
+Or share with your curious colleagues!

 ## Requirements